ManuelePasini/slides-markdown/slides/phd_secondyear.md

 :::
 ::: {.column width="40%"}
 - <b>However...</b>
-    - Each solution develops its own data model and storage system;
+    - Each solution is independent in both data modelling and semantics

     - No interoperability between DTs, even when relying on the same data;

-    - Capabilities of DTs are thus limited;
+    - Capabilities of DTs are thus limited.

     - **A standardization effort is required to foster integration.**
     - **Standardization should begin at the data layer**
 :::
 ::::

-## A Digital Twin for Precision Agriculture
+## A Digital Twin in Precision Agriculture

 - Three year ongoing project (within PNRR - [Agritech](https://agritechcenter.it/it/) Spoke 9) on precision irrigation of fruit orchards
 - Demo available at [this link](https://big.csr.unibo.it/projects/smarter/)